renedewaele/pitstop/README.md

 Now that we have our minimum viable version of the App, let's add some more advanced features.

-First of, we want to make sure someone can always get roadside assistance, even when there are no suitable offers.
+We want to make sure someone can always get roadside assistance, even when there are no suitable offers.
 For this, we will build an integration with a default roadside operator, called AAA.
 This operator provides endpoints to request assistance ánd receive status updates on the work.
+We want the application to be able to escalate the incident to the default operator.
+For that, implement the following tasks:

+- [x] Enable reporter to escalate the incident immediately
+- [x] Escalate incident automatically after 15 minutes without accepted offer
+- [x] Create work order for default operator (API specs [here](src/main/resources/aaa/swagger.json))
+- [x] Update incident based on updates from the default operator
+- [x] Cancel work order if incident is closed prematurely

 Other features for day 2:

-- Filter out offers by competing operators
+- [x] Filter out offers by competing operators
-- Support categorization of incidents
+- [ ] Support categorization of incidents
-- Support voting on operators
+- [ ] Support voting on operators
-- Create reports on the performance of operators
+- [ ] Create reports on the performance of operators